fieldtrip/website/contribute.md

 ## Share your expertise

 The FieldTrip community is organized around the [email discussion list](/discussion_list).
 You can contribute your expertise by helping other people, answering questions from other people on the email list, or posting your ideas.
+This is also the place where you should ask your questions how to use FieldTrip.

 ## Report bugs or request enhancements